opencontainers/distribution-spec/spec.md

 Upon success, the registry MUST respond with a `202 Accepted` code.
 If the repository does not exist, the response MUST return `404 Not Found`.

-When deleting an image or artifact manifest that contains a `refers` field, and the [referrers API](#listing-referrers) returns a 404, clients SHOULD:
+When deleting an image or artifact manifest that contains a `subject` field, and the [referrers API](#listing-referrers) returns a 404, clients SHOULD:

 1. Pull the referrers list using the [referrers tag schema](#referrers-tag-schema).
 1. Remove the descriptor entry from the array of manifests that references the deleted manifest.